armandojaleo/CosmoEmbedings/docs/index.md

 - [Block Specification](block_spec.md) - Structure and fields of knowledge blocks
 - [Node Protocol](node_protocol.md) - Node behavior and responsibilities
 - [Sync Protocol](sync_protocol.md) - How nodes communicate
-- [Cosmic Validation](cosmic_validation.md) - How cosmic signatures work
+- [Cosmo Validation](cosmic_validation.md) - How cosmic signatures work
 - [Architecture](architecture.md) - System overview

-## 🚀 Introduction to CosmicEmbeddings
+## 🚀 Introduction to CosmoEmbeddings

-CosmicEmbeddings is a project that aims to create a decentralized semantic network where different AIs can share and validate knowledge embeddings securely.
+CosmoEmbeddings is a project that aims to create a decentralized semantic network where different AIs can share and validate knowledge embeddings securely.
 The project is based on three fundamental pillars:

 1. **Knowledge Blocks**: Units of knowledge based on embeddings with metadata and signatures.
-2. **Cosmic Validation**: A unique mechanism that anchors blocks to specific moments in space-time using astronomical data.
+2. **Cosmo Validation**: A unique mechanism that anchors blocks to specific moments in space-time using astronomical data.
 3. **Decentralized Network**: A peer-to-peer architecture that allows nodes to share and validate blocks without the need for a central authority.

 ## 🔧 Main Components

 ### SDK

-The CosmicEmbeddings SDK is a Python library that allows:
+The CosmoEmbeddings SDK is a Python library that allows:

 - Creating and signing knowledge blocks
 - Validating blocks with cosmic signatures